Code-Institute-Submissions/FitForLife/README.md

 AWS	Deployment only | to tell Django to use s3 instead of local static files DATABASE_URL | Deployment only - sets hosted Postgres database SECRET_KEY | Used by Django as a salt to generate hashes

+### Requirements.txt
+All the projects dependencies will need to be installed before beginning: type pip install -r requirements.txt or pip3 install -r requirements.txt.
+If you add or update any packages in the project or add any new ones then use pip freeze --local > requirements.txt to update the requirements.txt file with the new dependencies.

+# Deployment

 ## Heroku
 I used the following [guide](https://github.com/codingforentrepreneurs/Guides/blob/master/all/Heroku_Django_Deployment_Guide.md) to help with deploying my project to Heroku.